Chazorino/intro-to-programmability/rest_fundamentals/requests.md

 If you come from a different programming language you might be terrified about having to do web requests with it.
 In the past it had been pretty cumbersome to do web requests from a programming language.
 Fundamentally this is still true but the python community has done a great job in abstracting this complexity away into packages.

 The package we are going to use today is called `requests`.
-In your online editor you can go ahead and just import it into your script like we have seen in the previous sessions.
+In your editor you can go ahead and just import it into your script like we have seen in the previous sessions.

 ```python